What is stream declaration?

 Consult the Handbook to find what specialisations are available in your program and which courses you need to take to complete them.

 How can I declare or change my specialisation?

 Use the Stream Declaration service in myUNSW to:

 - Declare your stream

 - Change your stream

 Please note that not all programs use this service and you may need to contact your Program Authority directly.
 The Stream Declaration service will indicate if this is the case.

-When can I declare or change my stream?
+When can I declare or change my specialisation?

-Aim to finalise your stream as early in your program as possible to avoid having to complete additional study.
-For some courses you may need to have declared a particular stream to enrol.
-Declaring your stream also helps Schools to plan the number of classes and room capacity required for each course.
+Aim to finalise your specialisation as early in your program as possible to avoid having to complete additional study.
+For some courses you may need to have declared a particular specialisation to enrol.
+Declaring your specialisation also helps Schools to plan the number of classes and room capacity required for each course.

-In general the only time the stream declaration service is closed is from the start of Week 4 until the Census date of the relevant terms/semesters.
-If you have been identified as a potential graduand then you may also be unable to declare a stream using the Stream Declaration service.
+In general, the only time the stream declaration service is closed is from the start of Week 4 until the Census date of the relevant terms/semesters.
+If you have been identified as a potential graduand then you may also be unable to declare a specialisation using the Stream Declaration service.